UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 # Conclusions

 The results using the two different AutoML processes produced different model results.
-The Sagemaker studio classic provided all the model results and reports back to S3 bucket, providing full model building transparancy.
+The Sagemaker studio classic provided all the model results and reports back to the S3 bucket, providing full model building transparency.

 #### Advantages
 - Simple, intuitive interface that requires no coding to get a model up a running quickly